RickRomig/FnLoC/README.md

 ```
 2. The FnLoC files will be installed to the following directories:
 ```
-        fnloc and lloc to /usr/local/bin/
-        loc2file to /usr/local/bin/
-        fnloc.* and lloc.* to /usr/local/src/fnloc/
+        Executable files (fnloc, lloc, and loc2file) go into /usr/local/bin/ Source code files go into /usr/local/src/fnloc/
-        Documentation files to /usr/local/doc/fnloc/
+        Documentation files go into /usr/local/doc/fnloc/
 ```
-3. For other Linux distributions, download the fnloc-installation-files.tar.gz file, unzip it, and run fnloc-install.sh from a terminal.
-Further instructions are contained in that archive.
+3. For other Linux distributions, download the source files and the scripts (optional), compile from source, and run fnloc-install.sh.

 4. Windows users need to download FnLoC_Win.zip and run FnLoC-install.bat.
 See the included README.txt for more information.

-### Un-installation
+### Program removal:

 1. If installed from fnloc.deb, you can remove the software via your system's Software Center/Manager or the Synaptic Package manager.
 You can remove the software from the command line with one of the following commands:
 ```
         sudo apt-get remove fnloc
         sudo dpkg -- remove fnloc
 ```
-2. If installed using the fnloc-install.sh installation script, use the fnloc-uninstall.sh script found in the archive file.
+2. If installed using fnloc-install.sh, use the fnloc-uninstall.sh script.

 3. If installed using FnLoC-install.bat in Windows, uninstall with FnLoC-uninstall.bat.
 See the included README.txt for more information.

-4. FnLoC can be removed manually by deleting the installed files.
+4. FnLoC can be removed manually by deleting the installed files from their respective directories.

 ### Syntax